Collect or delete statistics about an index or index partition, table or table partition, index-organized table, cluster, or scalar object attribute.

 Identify migrated and chained rows of a table or cluster.

-DBMS_STATS package, which lets you collect statistics in parallel, collect global statistics for partitioned objects, and fine tune your statistics collection in other ways.
+DBMS_STATS package, which lets you collect statistics in parallel, global statistics for partitioned objects, and helps you fine tune your statistics collection in other ways.
 See Oracle Database PL/SQL Packages and Types Reference for more information on the

 To use the